On a nonlinear model in domains with cavities arising from cardiac electrophysiology: Introduction

-where, in the application we have in mind, $A(x)$ is the {\it anisotropic conductivity tensor} in the heart tissue, $ \displaystyle{\frac{\partial^A u}{\partial\mathbf{n}}}$ is the \textit{current flux}, $D\subset\Omega$ is the \textit{ischemic region}.
+where, in the application we have in mind, $A(x)$ is the {\it anisotropic conductivity tensor} in the heart tissue, $ \displaystyle{\frac{\partial^A u}{\partial\mathbf{n}}}$ is the \textit{current flux}, $D\subset\Omega$ denotes the \textit{ischemic region}.
 Finally, $f$ is a given instantaneous current applied to the heart tissue, usually in a confined region and expressing the {\it initial electrical stimulus} and $u=u(D)$ the {\it transmembrane potential}.

-We first show well-posedness of (\ref{probcav1}) in a variational setting $H^1(\Omega\backslash D)$, where $\Omega\backslash D$ has Lipschitz boundary, together with some crucial a priori $L^{\infty}$ bounds for the solutions that we derive using the truncation method of Stampacchia and which will be useful in many parts of this work.
-Subsequently, by exploiting similar bounds for a suitable sequence of approximating problems, we prove the well-posedness of the direct problem in $H^1(\Omega\backslash D)$, with $\Omega\backslash D$ belonging to a special class of \emph{finite perimeter sets}.
+We first show well-posedness of (\ref{probcav1}) in a variational setting in $H^1(\Omega\backslash D)$, where $\Omega\backslash D$ has Lipschitz boundary, together with some crucial a priori $L^{\infty}$ bounds for the solutions that we derive using the truncation method of Stampacchia.
+Subsequently, by exploiting similar bounds for a suitable sequence of approximating problems, we prove the well-posedness of the direct problem in $H^1(\Omega\backslash D)$, with $\Omega\backslash D$ belonging to a special class of finite perimeter sets.
 We point out that in non-Lipschitz domains Sobolev embeddings and extension properties do not hold and therefore cannot be used to prove existence and uniqueness of the (weak) solution.
 The sequence of approximating problems is precisely defined in order to avoid this drawback.
-Moreover, the extension to this general class of cavities allows us to treat the case of a cavity $D$ touching the boundary $\partial\om$, since in that case $\Omega\backslash D$ may not be Lipschitz even if $\om$ and $D$ are smooth.
-We then prove stability properties of solutions with respect to the cavity $D$ that will be crucial to justify the reconstruction procedure.
-For the sake of simplicity, we will prove these results by assuming $\Omega\backslash D$ Lipschitz (the extension to a larger class is sketched in remark \ref{extcont}).
-We deal then with the inverse problem of determining cavities $D$ from measurements of the solution $u=u(D)$ of (\ref{probcav1}) on some open arc $\Sigma$ of $\partial\Omega$.
-Here, we need to assume the cavity $D$ to be Lipschitz class.
-Using uniform $L^{\infty}(\Omega)$ estimates for solutions of (\ref{probcav1}) and unique continuation properties for elliptic equations, \cite{ARRV}, we prove that one measurement of $u$ on $\Sigma$ is enough to uniquely determine a cavity $D$.
-In the last part of the paper, we consider the issue of reconstruction (assuming, for seek of clarity, $A=I$) where $I$ is the identity matrix.
-We consider the standard approach to tackle the ill-posedness of the problem via the minimization of a quadratic boundary misfit functional with a Tikhonov regularization penalizing the perimeter of the set $D$.
-More precisely, we consider
+Moreover, the extension to this general class of cavities, allows us to treat the case of cavities $D$ touching the boundary $\partial\om$, since in that case $\Omega\backslash D$ may not be Lipschitz even if $\om$ and $D$ are smooth.